ayothekingg/deskbuddy/README.md

 - Track your Productivity: From the biggest to the littlest piece of activity, Deskbuddy keeps track of all.
 Saved a piece of code?
 Added a new website?
 Made use of the Copilot?
 With Deskbuddy, you will be able to see all the actions you take, how frequently you take them, and make comparisons to determine your productivity in a given period.

-A Peek into the Technical Details of Deskbuddy: Exploring Endpoints to be Used In this section, we will take a quick dive into the first bit of technical details around the build process of Deskbuddy and some of the endpoints provided by the Pieces SDK to implement these features.
+A Peek into the Technical Details of Deskbuddy: Exploring Endpoints to be Used To utilize these endpoints, ensure you have the Pieces OS package installed.

-You can read more about the client on [NPM](https://www.npmjs.com/package/@pieces.app/pieces-os-client)

-Note: To utilize these endpoints, ensure you have the Pieces OS package installed.
 If you haven’t, you can do so by following the steps below:
 Using npm:
 ```
 npm install @pieces.app/pieces-os-client